 Jujutsu Kaisen does this wonderful thing where it takes the usual predictable Shonen setup and turns it over its head with subtle complexities.
 For one thing, our protagonist Yuji Itadori does not have any grand dreams of saving the world through the power of friendship.
 Instead, he accepts the cynical reality of it all.
 Yuji understands that a single human can only do so much.
 Even so, he continues on an honest, righteous path.

 Like Naruto, Yuji has a sinister spirit dwelling inside him as the source of his superhuman powers but unlike Naruto, Itadori chooses this path for himself.
 Furthermore, unlike the Nine-tailed fox, Sukuna isn’t some tragic, misunderstood spirit of a forgotten hero.
-He is a cruel sadist looking for a chance to manipulate or kill Yuji and others around him.
+He is a cruel, loves hurting others and is looking for a chance to manipulate or kill Yuji and others around him.

 Another Naruto parallel is the cool white haired sensei!
 Akutami may deny it but Gojo Satoru definitely gives hints of Kakashi Sensei, intentional or not.
 We could draw a character by character parallel between Naruto or any other Shonen anime and Jujutsu Kaisen and it would seemingly look the same.
 After all, there’s a reason why Social Media has Naruto vs Jujutsu Kaisen memes floating around.
-However, perhaps because Jujutsu Kaisen catches the aesthetic of other shonen animes so well, when it subverts a general expectation, it really hits home!
+However, perhaps because Jujutsu Kaisen catches the aesthetic of other shonen anime so well, when it subverts a general expectation, it really hits home!

 The Junpei Twist | Subverting Expectations

 *This section is spoiler-filled zone.
 Proceed with caution*

-To understand how Jujutsu Kaisen is really not like other shonen animes, lets just look at one of the biggest anime betrayals in recent history.
+To understand how Jujutsu Kaisen is really not like other shonen anime, lets just look at one of the biggest anime betrayals in recent history.
 When Junpei is introduced as a character, his path looks pretty predictable.
 We have seen the introverted, loner, outcast guy a million times.
 He is torn between the light and the darkness.
 He succumbs to the proverbial darkness at first.
 However, our hero intervenes saving him from himself.